Conviso-Archives/drone_template/README.md

 drone_template
 ==============

-Template for conviso csc drones
+Template code for new drones